teaglu/timeoutd/README.md

 will then listen on port 2953 for secured packets.

-The secured format is the same as the simple format, except it has a header with a timestamp (to prevent replay) and a message digest.
-The full form of the header is in the file protocol.h.
+The secured format is the same as the simple format, except it has a header with a timestamp (to prevent replay) and a HMAC digest implementing a simple pre-shared key protocol.

+The full format of the header is in the file protocol.h.

 If the secured protocol is enabled, the program will still listen on port 2952 for simple packets.